insertfahim/IntelliMail/README.md

 ## 🎯 Project Overview

-I developed **Normal Human** as a cutting-edge AI-powered email client that transforms how users interact with their email.
+I developed **IntelliMail** as a cutting-edge AI-powered email client that transforms how users interact with their email.
 This full-stack application combines modern web technologies with advanced AI capabilities to create an intelligent, efficient, and user-friendly email management experience.

 ### ✨ What Makes This Special